KMausisa/cse-212-final-project/final-project-draft1/3-topic.md

 ## Binary Search Trees
 ![Image of Binary Search Tree](images/binary-search-tree-illustration.jpg)

-A Binary Search Tree follows a process to organize nodes.
+A **Binary Search Tree** (BST) follows a process to organize nodes.
 Data is placed into the tree by comparing the data with the value in the parent node.
 If the data being added is less than the parent node, then it is placed in the left subtree.
 If the data being added is greater than the parent node, then it is placed in the right subtree.

 In the example above, the process of inserting 3 is as follows:
 1. Start at the root and compare the values.
 Since 3 is smaller than 5, 3 will be placed in the left subtree.